 - 3.1 When recruiting staff, consideration should be given to the most appropriate contractual arrangement in relation to hours, duration and number of contracts already/previously held by the employee.
 Hourly paid workers undertaking short-term or ad-hoc work will be placed on an appropriate flexible arrangement (currently casual or bank worker arrangements) depending on the length of contract and nature of hours worked.
-The Employing Casual Staff webpage provides further information on the use of these contracts. - 3.2 If you are in doubt as to which contract to issue, please seek advice from Human Resources via email: humres@st-andrews.ac.uk or by telephone on extension 3096.
+The Employing Casual Staff webpage provides further information on the use of these contracts. - 3.2 If you are in doubt as to which contract to issue, please seek advice from Human Resources via email: hr.general@st-andrews.ac.uk.